stalniy/casl/docs-src/src/content/pages/api/casl-ability/en.md

   * `interpreters: Record<string, JsOperator>`
 * **Factory Returns** extended `mongoQueryMatcher`
 * **Usage**\
-  The result of this function can be passed as `conditionsMatcher` option to `Ability` and `PureAbility` classes.
+  The result of this function can be passed as `conditionsMatcher` option to `Ability` class.
 * **See also**: [mongoQueryMatcher API](#mongo-query-matcher), [Customize Ability](../../advanced/customize-ability)

 ## createAliasResolver

 Creates a function that resolves alias to real actions.
-Can be passed as `resolveAction` option to `Ability` and `PureAbility` classes.
+Can be passed as `resolveAction` option to `Ability` class.

 * **Parameters**:
   * `aliasMap: AliasMap`